mongodb/docs-pymongo/source/includes/troubleshooting/connection-targets.rst

    pymongo.errors.ConfigurationError: Server at localhost:27017 reports wire version 5, but this version of PyMongo requires at least 6 (MongoDB 3.6).

 This occurs when the driver version is too new for the server it's connecting to.
+To resolve this issue, you can do one of the following:

+- Upgrade your MongoDB deployment to v4.0 or later.

+- Downgrade to {+driver-short+} 4.10 or earlier, which supports {+mdb-server+}
+  v3.6 and later.

-To resolve this issue, upgrade your MongoDB deployment to v3.6 or later, or downgrade to {+driver-short+} v3.x, which supports {+mdb-server+} v2.6 and later.
+- Downgrade to {+driver-short+} v3.x, which supports {+mdb-server+} v2.6 and later.

 AutoReconnect
 ~~~~~~~~~~~~~